UKC Mudi Breed Standard Explained

 Abdomen: Abdominal tuck evident.

-Height at withers deviating from above.
+Height deviating from the above.

 -